-- a) Capacities and classes are specified in item 4.3 of these regulations. - b) Subject to the required and permitted alterations set out below, Production machines must:

-- Be fitted with Australian Design Rule (ADR) compliance plates for the particular machine. - ii) Be eligible for registration in all States and Territories in which they compete, - iii) Be of a make and model lawfully sold in Australia, - iv) Be as constructed by the manufacturer, - v) Be approved by MA - c) At least 200 production machines of that make and model must have been imported into Australia by the manufacturer or the Australian distributor representing the manufacturer. - d) Machines approved for this class will be published at www.ma.org.au.
+- a) Capacities and classes are specified in item 4.3 of these regulations. - b) Subject to the required and permitted alterations set out below, Production machines must: - i) Be fitted with either an Australian Design Rule (ADR) compliance plate, a Secure Vehicle Identification (SVI) sticker and / or are listed on the Register of Approved Vehicles (RAV) for the particular Machine. - ii) Be eligible for registration in all States and Territories in which they compete, - iii) Be of a make and model lawfully sold in Australia, - iv) Be as constructed by the manufacturer, - v) Be approved by MA - c) At least 200 production machines of that make and model must have been imported into Australia by the manufacturer or the Australian distributor representing the manufacturer.